Malda Town railway station: Platforms

 There are seven platforms in Malda Town railway station.
-The platforms are interconnected with three foot overbridges.
+They are interconnected with three foot overbridges.
 Escalators are installed at each of the platforms.
-There are twenty-five lines of which 7 are along platforms, whereas the rest are loop lines.
+There are twenty-five lines, of which seven are along platforms, whereas the rest are loop lines.

 Tourism

-The ruins of the historic cities of Gour & Pandua can be visited from the proximity of Malda Town railway station.
+The ruins of the historic cities of Gour and Pandua can be visited from the proximity of Malda Town railway station.